-What is a Circumcision and Frenuloplasty?
+What are a Circumcision and Frenuloplasty?

 A circumcision is an operation that removes the foreskin.
 The foreskin is the sleeve of tissue that covers the head of the penis.
 The usual reason for doing this is for scarring of the